-You can arrange to receive regular payments of up to 5% of the original investment every year without any immediate income tax charge.
-Any part of this allowance which is unused can be carried forward; so you can potentially defer any higher or additional rate income tax liability until 100% of your original investment has been withdrawn, or the bond comes to an end.
+The trustees can arrange payments of up to 5% of the original investment every year without any immediate income tax charge.
+Any part of this allowance which is unused can be carried forward; so you can potentially defer any higher or additional rate income tax liability until 100% of your original investment has been withdrawn or the bond comes to an end.